-- 16.12 Formal requests for review of the CCCU Examination Board's decisions should normally be resolved by the UOWCHK/CCCU Academic Review Committee.
-A student may only appeal against the decision of the Committee on the basis of procedural irregularity in the review process.
-A student may submit an appeal in writing to the Principal within 10 working days following receipt of the decision regarding the formal review.
-The appellant should clearly indicate the grounds for appeal, and provide evidence in support of the appeal. - 16.13 If the Principal determines that the case is substantiated, the decision will be conveyed to the CCCU Examination Board.
-The CCCU Examination Board will review the case and decide whether changes to the student's academic standing or award classification are required.
-The CCCU Examination Board will report back to the Principal any decisions taken on cases referred via this procedure. - 16.14 The College Academic Secretary shall record its proceedings and resolutions.
-The decision on the appeal will be conveyed to the student in writing within 22 working days following receipt of the appeal and is final. - 16.15 The UOWCHK/CCCU Academic Review Committees will submit a report of formal requests for review of CCCU Examination Board decisions and of appeals cases received to the Academic Board annually.
-The Principal will submit an annual report to the Academic Board on all appeal cases received.
+- 16.12 Formal requests for review of course grades should normally be resolved at the Faculty level.
+A student may only appeal against the decision of the Faculty Grade Review Committee on the basis of procedural irregularity in the review process within 10 working days following receipt of the decision on the formal review.
+A student may submit an appeal in writing to the Vice President (Academic).
+The appellant should clearly indicate the grounds for appeal, and provide evidence in support of the appeal.
+The Vice President (Academic) will determine whether or not a prima facie case for appeal has been established.
+If, in the view of the Vice President (Academic), there is no prima facie case, then the appeal will be dismissed and the decision conveyed to the student normally no later than 10 working days following receipt of the appeal.
+The decision of the Vice President (Academic) to dismiss an appeal is final. - 16.13 If, in the view of the Vice President (Academic), there is a prima facie case, he/she will refer the matter to the College Academic Review Committee for consideration. - 16.14 If the College Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the actions to be taken.
+The Assessment Panel will report back to the College Academic Review Committee any decisions taken on cases referred via this procedure. - 16.15 The College Academic Review Committee should record its proceedings and resolutions.
+The decision on the appeal will be conveyed to the student in writing normally no later than 27 working days following receipt of the appeal case by the Vice President (Academic) and is final. - 16.16 The Faculty Grade Review Committees will submit a report of formal requests for review of course grades considered to the Academic Board annually.
+The College Academic Review Committee will submit an annual report to the Academic Board on all appeal cases received by the College Academic Review Committee.

-Terms of Reference and Constitutions of Divisional Grade Review and UOWCHK/CCCU Academic Review Committees (AR11 and AR15)
+Terms of Reference and Constitutions of Faculty Grade Review and College Academic Review Committees (AR11 and AR16)